Table of Contents

-Virtually all PEMFs, and even static magnets, improve circulation through at least 7 mechanisms.
+Virtually all PEMFs, and even static magnets, improve circulation and blood viscosity through at least 7 mechanisms.

 - through dilation of blood vessels